sirt3tris/ArtifactSurvey/index.md

 - **Aesthetics.** The exterior game's appearence: the graphics, the sound quality as well as the design of cards, boards, and interfaces.
 - **Social.** Does the game promote cooperation or interaction between players?

-The remaining 4 were measuring game experience after-effects:
+The remaining 4 dimensions were measuring game experience after-effects:

 - **Negative Experience.** If you felt that playing the game was a waste of time, you felt bad and ashamed about it.
 - **Positive Experience.** How good was the overall gaming experience?
 A high score suggest that the game left you with feelings of satisfaction and accomplishments.